rpearce/robertwpearce.com/src/posts/2023-01-30-how-to-lose-functional-programming-at-work.md

   How to Lose Functional Programming at Work - PDF
 </a>

-## "Do"s and "Don't"s

-These can be read in any order; choose your own adventure.

-### Don't have static type checking
+## Don't have static type checking

 * No [TypeScript](https://www.typescriptlang.org)
 * No [Flow](https://flow.org)